MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-extend-copilot-overview.md

 # What is a copilot?

 At Microsoft, the term *copilot* refers to a category of large language model-based, generative AI interaction.
-A copilot empowers users to be smarter, more productive, more creative, and more connected to the people and things around them.
+A copilot empowers users to work smarter, be more productive, more creative, and more connected to the people and things around them.

 This article explains the essential characteristics of a copilot and what your offering must include to be considered a copilot in Business Central.
 By using the developer tools for copilot, you can meet the necessary criteria.